aflin/rampart/docs/source/sql4.rst

 | ``SYSMETAINDEX``   | Contains one row per Metamorph index in the database.   |
 +--------------------+---------------------------------------------------------+

-Table: Overview of System Catalog Tables in Texis

-One commonly referenced table, SYSTABLES, contains a row for each table that has been defined.
+One commonly referenced table, ``SYSTABLES``, contains a row for each table that has been defined.
 For each table, the name of the table, authorized ID of the user who created the table, type of table, and so on is maintained.
-When users access SYSTABLES, they see data pertaining to tables that they can access.
+When users access ``SYSTABLES``, they see data pertaining to tables that they can access.

-Texis’s system catalog table, “SYSTABLES” has these columns, defined with the following data types:
+Texis’s system catalog table, ``SYSTABLES`` has these columns, defined with the following data types:

 ::